 Tiger from Rajasthan’s Ranthambore reserve spotted in MP’s Kuno National Park

-The male tiger named T-136 has been trying to make its territory in areas near the Chambal river in the Sheopur district since November 2022 and entered Kuno on Sunday
+The male tiger has been trying to make its territory in areas near the Chambal river in the Sheopur district since November 2022 and entered Kuno on Sunday.

 A tiger from Ranthambore tiger reserve in Rajasthan, who has been roaming around in Madhya Pradesh’s Sheopur forest for the past two months, has entered Kuno National Park (KNP), a forest official said on Monday.